AndrejIT/map_unexplore/README.md

 remap.py - Decrease minetest map size and saves it as backup(most likely even online).

-domap.py - Creates simple image, to show where player hawe built something.
+domap.py - Creates simple image, to show where player have built something.

 clrmap.py - Clears all objects from map and saves it as backup.

 mt_block_parser.py - Can be used to read map block data from your code.

-recover.py - Copy only helthy map blocks.
+recover.py - Copy only healthy map blocks.

 mirrormap.py - Creates mirrored version of map.